therealpaulgg/portfolio-svelte/src/markdown/portfolio.md

 - [Portfolio Website (haha)](https://github.com/therealpaulgg/portfolio-svelte)
 - [Start Page Website, simple but very practical](https://github.com/therealpaulgg/browser-startpage-redux)
-- Developing websites in React (React, React Native, Gatsby) for personal projects/freelance
+- Developing websites in React (React, React Native, Gatsby) for personal projects/freelance, as well as Svelte (what this site and my Blog are written in)
-- Self-made blog made in VueJS 2 and Node.JS (I hope to replace this one day)
+- Self-made blog made in VueJS 2 and Node.JS (has been replaced with a Svelte static site generated blog)

 ## IT Projects